UrbanCode/Box-UCD/README.md

 ##boxSendAuthentcationCallAppUser.groovy
 ***
-Performs second leg of OAuth2 authentication and allows Content API to be used
+Performs second leg of OAuth2 authentication and allows Content API to be used.
+Note: Not compatiable with Java v6

 ###Parameters###